NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 Once the data is prepared, we use the
 [Mortgage XGBoost4j Scala Notebook](../demo/GCP/mortgage-xgboost4j-gpu-scala.ipynb) in Dataproc's
 Jupyter notebook to execute the training job on GPUs.
-Scala based XGBoost examples use [DLMC XGBoost](https://github.com/dmlc/xgboost).
+Scala based XGBoost examples use [DMLC XGBoost](https://github.com/dmlc/xgboost).
 For a PySpark based XGBoost example, please refer to [RAPIDS Accelerator-examples](https://github.com/NVIDIA/spark-rapids-examples/blob/main/docs/get-started/xgboost-examples/on-prem-cluster/yarn-python.md) that makes sure the required libraries are installed.